hjsmash/LIProfileScraper/README.md

 ### **Current Available Features**

 - **LinkedIn Profile Jobs Scraper**: Fetches and displays your saved jobs in a user-friendly format.
+  Choose from the options of SAVED/ IN_PROGRESS / APPLIED / ARCHIVED jobs to fetch data.
 ---

 ## 🛠️ Steps to Obtain the `li_at` Cookie